jcmullwh/image_project/docs/pipeline.md

 Stages can also be marked as internal-only by setting the stage merge mode to `merge="none"` (useful for scoring/judging steps that should not contaminate downstream context).

 Flows should only call `refinement.stage(...)`; do not import the ToT/enclave block builder directly.
-The enclave pipeline construction lives in the refinement module, keeping prompt text helpers (`prompts.py`) focused on strings.
+The enclave pipeline construction lives in the refinement module; the current implementation's stage + prompt content lives in `image_project/impl/current/prompting.py`.

 ## Step Parameters